Frequently Asked Questions

 Players may play up in grade with approval from the league commissioner and the recreation league commissioner.
 The general rule is players can play up but not down.
 HCYP Basketball will work with the parents to determine if the player would benefit from playing up.
 Placement also would be contingent on available openings in the older league.

 5. My child is five years old and in kindergarten.
-Can she/he play in the clinic leagues?
+Can she/he play in the K-1 clinic league?

 Yes, if the parent feels the child is ready.
 HCYP Basketball begins teaching basketball skills for youth starting at the first grade level; however, a five-year old may be registered for clinic basketball if the parent feels he/she is ready and if the league commissioner concurs.